freind-nativejs/Projects-Natives/README.md

 # Projects-Natives
 WE are two friends that make app with Full Stack ReactJS, React-Native and Node.JS.
+MAY GOD BLASS US!